grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** Do we return something back to the client?

-**Johnny:** Yes, need to return a response, which, guess what, is also a DTO.
+**Johnny:** Yes, we need to return a response, which, guess what, is also a DTO.
 This response represents the reservation made:

 ```csharp
 public class ReservationDto